jennybj/idealised_srm/README.md

 An idealised Solar Radiation Management (SRM) experiment using the coupled climate-economy model NorESM2-DIAM.

 This repository contains the experimental setup, modifications, and analysis code for replicating the experiments in the paper "Regional Economic Impacts and Emission Responses under Solar Radiation Modification" (in prep).
-The coupled NorESM2-DIAM model and implementation can be found in [this repo](https://github.com/jennybj/coupling_noresm2_diam), except the Earth system component, NorESM2, which can be found in [this repo](https://github.com/NorESMhub/NorESM).
+The coupled NorESM2-DIAM model and implementation can be found in the [NorESM2-DIAM GitHub](https://github.com/jennybj/coupling_noresm2_diam), except the Earth system component, NorESM2, which can be found in the [NorESM GitHub](https://github.com/NorESMhub/NorESM).
 The current repo focuses on:

 - Modifications made to the original model for the experiments in the paper
 - Code for setting up and running the experiment